elixirschool/elixirschool/_posts/2019-06-06-elixir-conf-eu-2019-review.md

 From the beginning of the conference, I got to see some familiar faces from last year, which made me much more comfortable.
 I think the conference was more crowded this year, but we have to check with the organizers to have official stats on the attendees.

 I got to talk with all of the sponsors that had a booth in the venue, which was really fun.
-Check out Cultivate, solarisBank, coders51, bitcrowd, ScoutAPM, Erlang Solutions and Toyota Connected, they are doing some great stuff with Elixir and some of them are hiring as well.
+Cultivate, solarisBank, coders51, bitcrowd, ScoutAPM, Erlang Solutions and Toyota Connected, they are doing some great stuff with Elixir and some of them are hiring as well.
 They were kind enough to provide us with some swag, including some very nice t-shirts and a ton of stickers!
 Check it out:

 ![IMG_20190421_155525](https://user-images.githubusercontent.com/4966172/58432840-1752fe00-80bd-11e9-83ec-e1626c35bf5a.jpg)